Frank-Xiao2002/PdfText2TxtText/README.md

 ## Usage

+- Prepare java runtime environment and an IDE for java like [Intellij IDEA](https://www.jetbrains.com/idea/).
+- Download the project and import to java IDEs.
 - Use Ctrl+C to copy text to file _original.txt_, run the program, check out the _output.txt_
 - If you want to start a new paragraph, press Enter before the first word of the paragraph by yourself first in the _original.txt_, and the program will keep the new line for you.